Torrance Memorial Medical Center: Emergency department

 The Melanie and Richard Lundquist Emergency Department provides emergency medical care to nearly 7,000 patients every month.
 The department includes a trauma room, a decontamination unit, an isolated pediatric room, private rooms for women in need of emergency OB/GYN care, and a room equipped for ears, nose, and throat care.
 Additionally, the emergency department is a designated primary stroke center, STEMI (heart attack) receiving center, and L.A.
 County paramedic base station.
 The L.A.
 County Department of Health Services has also designated Torrance Memorial as an Emergency Department Approved for Pediatrics (EDAP).

 OB/GYN

 The Torrance Memorial network includes four OB/GYN facilities in Carson, Manhattan Beach, Redondo Beach, and San Pedro.

 Pediatrics

 Torrance Memorial Medical Center provides a wide range of services for children in need of medical care, including 20 pediatric beds and overnight accommodations for parents.
 The medical center also hosts a pediatric burn center and emergency services.

 Urgent care

 Torrance Memorial has two urgent care centers which provide medical care without appointments to patients of all ages.
-Located in Torrance and Manhattan Beach.
+Located in Torrance, Manhattan Beach and El Segundo.